raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ```

 You should see something like this:

 ```
 raspberrypi dnsmasq-tftp[1903]: file /tftpboot/bootcode.bin not found
 ```

 Next, you will need to copy `bootcode.bin` and `start.elf` into the /tftpboot directory.
 You should be able to do this by copying the files from /boot, since these are the right ones.
 We need a kernel, so we might as well copy the entire boot directory.

-First, use `Ctrl+C` to exit the monitoring state.
+First, use `Ctrl + C` to exit the monitoring state.
 Then type the following:

 ```bash
 cp -r /boot/* /tftpboot
 ```

 Restart dnsmasq for good measure:

 ```bash
 sudo systemctl restart dnsmasq
 ```

 ### Set up NFS root

 This should now allow your Raspberry Pi to boot through until it tries to load a root filesystem (which it doesn't have).
 All we have to do to get this working is to export the `/nfs/client1` filesystem we created earlier.

 ```bash